IT-Support-L2/bulk-pdf2word-converter/README.md

 of the generated code.

-Bulk pdf2word let you convert mutliple pdf file(s) with high quality and 100% precision in few seconds.
+Bulk pdf2word let you convert mutliple pdf files with high quality and 100% precision in few seconds.

 - What should I input in Files Directory Entry?